Anirudh-Sundar/LIVEMart_Android/README.md

 To make my readme concise, I have compiled the detailed explanation, screenshots and resources onto a google doc.
 Please access the doc to understand how the project was developed. <br/><br/>
 https://docs.google.com/document/d/1u7NezvEgl2LjCfYd3zU-BKDVAhGa6vAqoBTKNvGeIFg/edit?usp=sharing

-# Overview

-If you have any questions with respect to the project, you can e-mail me at sabdulazeem01@gmail.com